Digital Post

 In Digital Post you can:

-• Read post from public authorities
+• receive post from public authorities

-• Send post to public authorities
+• send post to public authorities

 Watch a short explainer video on Digital Post: